-Make sure any solders you make are securely fastened to the board as this is require in order for the electronic components to work properly.
+Make sure any solders you make are securely fastened to the board as this is required in order for the electronic components to work properly.

 - If your soldering iron gets dirty, wet a sponge and gently dab the soldering iron on it.
 I would do this as much as possible to avoid bad solders.

 - Most importantly, practice!
-The board in the video was burned because it was a practice attempt.
+The board in the video was burned because it was a practice attempt (I reused the board in the video because I only have a few controllers!)
 There are practice soldering kits out there if you don’t want to ruin your controller during the first attempt.

 Thanks for reading XboxDIY’s article on how to solder an Xbox One controller.
 With the skills you learned in this article, you can now tackle many electrical problems with electronic components including gaming consoles, TVs, and other devices!